scottctr/NStateManager/README.md

 ```

 `AddTriggerAction` tells the state machine what action to perform when an event occurs.
 1. When initiating the addition of an item to the sale, it's added to the sale and a summary is printed.
+We use `AddTriggerAction` overload with a `TRequest` so we can specify that a SaleItem is required to process this trigger action.
 2. When initiating a payment, it's added to the sale and a summary is printed.
+A Payment is requierd to process this trigger action.

 `AddTransition` defines when to transition to a new state.
 Our example transitions from Open to Complete if the payment causes the sale's balance to go to 0.

-We used `StateConfiguration.AddTriggerAction` on the Open state so the 'action' will only occur for the AddItem and Pay events if the sale is in the Open state.
+We used `StateConfiguration.AddTriggerAction` on the Open state so the `action` will only occur for the AddItem and Pay events if the sale is in the Open state.
 Use `StateMachine.AddTriggerAction` to execute an actions across all states.
-Also note that the second parameter of the action is optional, but it's required here because we defined `TRequest` as SaleItem and Payment on `AddTriggerAction`.
 In a latter version, we'll have a trigger action to cancel a sale, which will be on the `StateMachine` and not include a `TRequest`.

 That does it for the Open state, so let's consider the Complete state.
 Complete is the final state in this version, so there's nothing to configure.
 We don't want to take any further actions or transition to any other states.
-For completeness and to allow me to introduce another feature, let's print a message when a sale enters the Complete state
+For completeness and to see another feature, let's print a message when a sale enters the Complete state

 ```C#
 _stateMachine.ConfigureState(SaleState.Complete).AddEntryAction(_ => Output.WriteLine("Sale is complete"));